 Best ways to share big files in 2023

-There are many options available today for sharing documents and files across platforms and with anyone.
 However, the majority of platforms limit the size of files that can be transferred.
-There are dedicated websites that make it much simpler for you to share large files.
+There are dedicated websites that make it much simpler for you to send large files over the internet for free.

 MailBigFile